Scooby-Doo 2: Monsters Unleashed: Plot

 Meanwhile, Velma identifies a key ingredient in the grimoire as "randominium", located in the old silver mines.
 The rest of the gang then visit the museum, accompanied by its curator Patrick Wisely, whom Velma has a crush on, only to find that all of the costumes have been stolen, which leads Patrick to solve the mystery by himself.
 Fred, Daphne, and Velma confront Wickles at the mines, but they learn that he is planning to reopen them as an amusement park.
 Upon discovering that Wickles hated Jacobo, they conclude that he is innocent.
-They then reunite with Shaggy annd Scooby upon finding the Monster Hive, which contains a machine that transforms the stolen costumes into real monsters.
-Shaggy and Scooby play with the machine's control panel, carelessly activating it and transforming some of the costumes.
+They then reunite with Shaggy and Scooby upon finding the Monster Hive, which contains a machine that transforms the stolen costumes into real monsters.
+Shaggy and Scooby play with the machine's control panel, inadvertently activating it and transforming some of the costumes.
 The gang then takes the panel before escaping.

-The Evil Masked Figure, along with the newly created monsters, begins to terrorize Coolsville, forcing the gang to flee to their old high school clubhouse in shame.
+The Evil Masked Figure and the monsters begin to terrorize Coolsville, forcing the gang to flee to their old high school clubhouse in shame.
 There, they realize they can reprogram the control panel by altering its wiring.
-When the Ghost of Captain Cutler emerges from the nearby lake, the gang races back to the mines to reinstall the reprogrammed panel.
-One by one, the gang split off to lure away the monsters, leaving Shaggy and Scooby to deliver the panel to the Hive.
+When Captain Cutler's Ghost emerges from the nearby lake, the gang races back to the mines to reinstall the reprogrammed panel.
+The gang splits off to lure away the monsters, leaving Shaggy and Scooby to deliver the panel to the Hive.
 Velma finds a shrine dedicated to Jacobo seemingly built by Patrick, leading her to suspect that he is the Evil Masked Figure.
 However, this is proven false when he saves her from a collapsing catwalk, before he is caught by the Pterodactyl Ghost.

-The gang confront the Evil Masked Figure and the other monsters at the Hive, but are all captured one by one by the Tar Monster and about to be suffocated to death.
+The gang confront the Evil Masked Figure and the other monsters at the Hive, only for the Tar Monster to capture them and prepare to suffocate them to death.
 Luckily, Scooby deters him with a fire extinguisher, before reconnecting and reactivating the control panel, reverting the monsters back into costumes.
-Mystery Inc. then unmasks the figure as Howe, only to reveal that she is actually Jacobo in disguise.
+Mystery Inc. then unmasks the figure as Heather, only to reveal that she is actually Jacobo in disguise.
 Having unintentionally faked his death, Jacobo soon devised a plot for revenge against the gang, even framing Wickles to cover his tracks.
 With Jacobo brought back to justice, the gang is praised as heroes once again.
 Fred and Daphne begin a relationship, as do Velma and Patrick, Shaggy and Scooby regain their self-confidence and they all celebrate their victory at the Faux Ghost.